mtajjiou/expo-dynamic-app-icon/README.md

 >[!NOTE]
 > This is a fork of [expo-dynamic-app-icon](https://github.com/outsung/expo-dynamic-app-icon) to support Expo SDK 51.
+> It also includes:
+> - support for resetting the icon to the default
+> - round icon support

 Programmatically change the app icon in Expo.